 Or let’s say you have bought a base station like ICOM 2300H (that’s what I used in the past) or some other VHF radio.
 Now you are wondering about which cable you should be buying.
 Well, technically, your guide/teacher/professor must have explained to you about the cables during the course that you took.

 However, let’s honestly accept, who remembers everything, I mean then, all cables are just cables.
 Referred with a couple of alphabets at the beginning followed by few numbers.
-Like for example RG58, RG213, and LMR400 all of them are coax cables for 50 ohms usage.
+Like for example RG58, RG213, and LMR400 all are coax cables for 50 ohms usage.

 The RG58, which is used more often for mobile installations.
 Something which requires shorter cables, to avoid power loss.
 These cables come in 2 types; RG58U is the Single-Strand Cable which can be used from -40 to 80 degree Celsius.